 After 20 years of investing, I’m finally starting to learn to be patient with my investments.
+I'm not trying to make money quickly.
 Remember that investing is a marathon, not a sprint.
-It’s totally normal for the value of your investments to go up and go down over time.
+It's totally normal for the value of your investments to go up and down over time.
 But as time stretches on, they will almost always go up in value.
 So be patient if your investments are not performing very well right now.

 Don’t think about your investments in terms of how they are doing today, or the last 6 months, or the last year.
 Think about your investments in time spans of 20-30 years or more.
 Taking a long term view helps you keep things in perspective.